douglasgreen/outlines/computer_science.md

 ## Chapter 5: Object-Oriented Programming

-Welcome!
 In previous chapters, we focused on writing instructions and organizing data.
 Now, in Chapter 5, we explore a powerful way of thinking about and structuring software called **Object-Oriented Programming**, or OOP.
 This approach has become fundamental to modern software development.
 Instead of just writing sequences of commands, OOP lets us model our programs around "objects" that represent real-world things or concepts.

 Why do we need OOP?
 In simpler, older styles of programming, data and the functions that operate on that data were often kept separate.
 As programs grew larger, this could lead to complex dependencies, making code hard to manage, reuse, and debug.
 OOP offers a different perspective.
 It encourages us to bundle data and the actions related to that data together into self-contained units called **objects**.
 Think of objects like representing a `User`, a `Product`, or even a geometric `Shape` within our program.